JACK-cp2c/Shizuku-Adorable/README.md

 Shizuku guides users to run a process, Shizuku server, with root or ADB first.
 When the app starts, the `binder` to Shizuku server will also be sent to the app.

-The most important feature Shizuku provides is something like be a middle man to receive requests from the app, sent them to the system server, and send back the results.
+The most important feature Shizuku provides is something like be a middle man to receive requests from the app, sent them to the system server, 和 send back the results.
 You can see the `transactRemote` method in `rikka.shizuku.server.ShizukuService` class, and `moe.shizuku.api.ShizukuBinderWrapper` class for the detail.

 So, we reached our goal, to use system APIs with higher permission.
 And to the app, it is almost identical to the use of system APIs directly.